My 13 Days on the John Muir Trail

-I’ve had a few people tell me they enjoy the trail reports of my 13 days of adventure on the John Muir Trail, which makes me happy.
+I’ve had a few people tell me they enjoy the trail reports of my 13 days of adventure on the John Muir Trail.
+This makes me happy.

 But some of these people have mentioned that the individual reports aren’t all that easy to find on the site for those visitors who want to read the journal entries day-by-day (and disregard my other ramblings).

 This is a fair point, and one well-taken.
-So here, then, is the complete journey, listed in chronological order along with the briefest of daily recaps and links to the full pages.
+So here is the complete John Muir Trail journey, listed in chronological order along with the briefest of daily recaps and links to the full pages.

 Happy Isles to Echo Creek Trail (14 miles)